SumiSastri/nodeJs-and-server-side-javascript/websockets/README.md

 ## Why sockets?

+- To access the excercise files `npm init -y`

+- This section on the sockets library is brief and covers how sockets have been used as both the projects in this repo use sockets.

 - Node send requests from the client or browser to Node, but not in the reverse.
-So when we fill in the message form we get in the nodeJS-App
+So when we send a message from the server to the backend the console will log the result.

 ```
 { name: 'Josie', message: 'Bonjour' }